Yk-coding/vanguard-dataset-exploration/README.md

 The xxx folder includes:
 - xxx — the recorded data from radar and odometry sensors
   - radar and odometry data of  timestamp(xxx), x_seq(xxx), y_seq(xxx), yaw_seq(xxx), vx(xxx), yaw_rate(xxx)
-- xxx — in which meta-information are stored
+- xxx — in which meta-information are stored; specific json files include:
-  - Specific json files include

   -sensors — describes the position and orientation of the four radar sensors.
   -sequences — 1 entry/sequence of category, scenes, and duration.
   -scenes — meta-information for a specific sequence and the scenes.